appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/export-audit-logs.md

     // Assuming `rawLogs` is available here
     const formattedData = formatLogs(rawLogs);
     console.log("Formatted data:", formattedData);
-   // highlight-start

   }
 };
-  // highlight-end
 ```

 </dd>

-## Integrate with monitoring tools
+## Send data to monitoring tool

-Follow these steps to send your logs to monitoring tools via API:
+Follow these steps to send your logs to monitoring tools via API.
+This section uses the [Segment API](https://segment.com/docs/connections/sources/catalog/libraries/server/http-api/) as an example.

 1. In the same workflow, create a new API query that sends data to the monitoring platform.